loginom/loginom-help-en-omegat/data/processors/control/cycle.md

 It is not obligatory to use the input data set in the first and second cases.
 But if it is used, it is required to supply all rows of this data set (data sets) to the looped node input for each iteration.

 In the third case, the input data set rows are divided according to the given parameters to the groups of rows, and the rows of the next group are supplied to the looped node input for each iteration.
 If unique identifiers of the input data set rows are specified as the group parameter, such group will contain only one row.
-In this case, the loop will go over the input data rows, and then it will transfer the next row to the looped node input.
+In this case, the loop will iterate over the input data rows, and then it will transfer the next row to the looped node input.

 ## Ports